MarikenvdVelden/willingness-to-accept-compromises/README.md

-# Willinges to Accept Compromises
+# Willingnes to Accept Compromises
 Online research compendium into Willingness to Accept Compromises.
 This repository combines the pre-registration plan with a data &amp; analysis compendium.

 # Pre-Registration Plan